-Similar observations can be made when combining object-object LoRAs (see Fig. \ref{fig:main_comparison2}).
-Our method successfully generates both elements within a composition, e.g. effectively positioning a specific flower in a specific vase as dictated by different LoRA models, as illustrated in the top row of Fig. \ref{fig:main_comparison2}.
-In contrast, other approaches frequently miss one of the elements or create objects that do not match the characteristics outlined in the input LoRAs.
-Additionally, these methods often struggle with attribute binding issues.
-This problem is evident in the bottom row of Fig. \ref{fig:main_comparison2}, where the book LoRA tends to blend with the cup LoRA, leading to the creation of a cup that features the cover of the book.
+Similar observations can be made for Fig.\ref{fig:main_comparison} (bottom).
+Our method successfully generates both elements within a composition, positioning a specific pair of shoes and a purse as dictated by different LoRA models (Fig.\ref{fig:main_comparison}, bottom).
+In contrast, other approaches frequently miss one of the elements or create objects that do not match the characteristics outlined by the respective LoRAs.
+This problem is evident in Fig.~\ref{fig:main_comparison} (middle), where the attributes of the bunny LoRA tend to blend with the dog LoRA, leading to a dog that exhibits the bunny’s plushie features.
+See Appendix C for additional comparisons.